Carlton Television: Expansion

 Changes in legislation concerning media ownership enabled Carlton to buy out many of the other ITV stations, including Central Independent Television, Westcountry, and part of HTV (via Granada), as well as the rights to the archives of ITC Entertainment and its former sister company ATV.
 Rank Film Distributors, including its library of 740 films, was purchased by Carlton in 1997 for £65 million.
 HTV was the only region owned by Carlton not to be subject to a full on-screen rebrand as 'Carlton'.
 Both 'HTV West' and 'HTV Wales' stayed with their then-current idents; however, upon Carlton's purchase, the animated introduction and music to the idents were replaced by the sequences and audio in use with Carlton's graphical package.
 However, the logo and end-board of the ident remained unchanged, using the generic hearts look of 1999.
 Carlton also did not acquire most of HTV's production facilities; these were retained by Granada.

 The ITC archive is financially lucrative, since it includes such popular series as Thunderbirds, The Prisoner, and The Saint, as well as such feature films as On Golden Pond.
 Carlton released much of the Rank library on video and DVD via its own label in the UK, and via A & E Home Video, Acorn Media, MGM Home Entertainment, and Lions Gate Home Entertainment in the USA.
 A large number of these films were screened on Carlton's digital movie channel, Carlton Cinema; however, it closed in March 2003.
 The merger with Granada led to the use of the Carlton name falling into disuse, and Carlton Video became part of Granada Ventures.

 ITV Digital

 In 1997, Carlton formed a partnership with Granada and BSkyB to bid for some of the multiplexes for the new digital terrestrial network.
 In June of that year, it was successful in its application, and began the service, OnDigital, under the condition BSkyB withdrew from the group.
+OnDigital was rebranded as ITV Digital in 2001, before its collapse in 2002.